Analyst-Aslam/Coffee_Sales_Analysis/README.md

 The Unit Price and Sales columns are formatted as Currency.
 The Size column is custom formatted to include the kg unit indicator.
 The entire dataset is then converted into a Table for enhanced data management and analysis.

+### Dashboard Creation Process
+1.Pivot Table Setup:

+A Pivot Table is created with the following configuration:

+Values: The Sum of Sales is placed in the Values section.

+Rows: The Month and Year are extracted from the Order Date and placed in the Rows section.

+Columns: The Coffee Type is placed in the Columns section to categorize the sales by different coffee types.

+2.Slicer Configuration:

+Slicers are added to allow for interactive filtering of the data:

+Roast Type slicer

+Size slicer

+Coffee Type slicer

+3.Timeline Setup:

+A Timeline is created using the Order Date field, showing data by months.
+This enables easy navigation and filtering of data over time.

+4.Line Chart Creation:

+A Line Chart is created based on the data from the Pivot Table to visually represent sales trends over time, with months on the x-axis and sales on the y-axis.

+5.Dashboard Formatting and Customization:

+The entire dashboard is meticulously formatted and customized to ensure a clean, user-friendly layout.

+Consistent color schemes, font sizes, and visual enhancements are applied for clarity and presentation.

+The slicers, pivot table, timeline, and line chart are arranged in a cohesive layout to create a dynamic, interactive dashboard.